9 Types of Retirement Accounts You Should Know

 Employer-sponsored retirement accounts

-Retirement accounts made available through an employer are known as employer-sponsored accounts.
-These include:
+Retirement accounts made available through work are known as employer-sponsored accounts.
+These include the following:

 1. 401(k)

-What it is: A 401(k) is perhaps the most popular of all employer-sponsored retirement accounts because contributions are made automatically with each paycheck and employees may receive a partial or full match from their employers, allowing them to more quickly build their retirement nest egg.
+What it is: A 401(k) is a popular employer-sponsored retirement account.
+Contributions are made automatically with each paycheck, and employees may receive a partial or full match from their employers, allowing them to more quickly build their retirement nest egg.

-In a traditional 401(k), contributions are made with pre-tax money, lowering the employee’s taxable income for the year contributions are made.
+In a traditional 401(k), contributions are made with pre-tax money, lowering your taxable income for the year contributions are made.
 When withdrawals are made in retirement, those withdrawals are taxed.

 Who it’s for: Eligible employees of private, for-profit companies.